clarive/cla-jenkins-plugin/README.md

 # Jenkins Plugin

-Jenkins Plugin is designed to be able to configurate new items, build them or check their statuses from Clarive.
+Jenkins Plugin is designed to be able to build Jenkins items or check their statuses from Clarive.

 ## What is Jenkins